Azure/azure-event-hubs-for-kafka/quickstart/go/README.md

 ## Troubleshooting

 If you receive `Invalid value "SASL_SSL" for configuration property "security.protocol"`, you should install SSL dependencies.
 For Ubuntu, you can run `sudo apt-get install libsasl2-dev libsasl2-modules libssl-dev`.
+You will also need to rebuild your `librdkafka` installation.